stfc/janus-web/README.md

-# janus-web
+# Janus-API
-Web app for janus-core
+API for janus-core

 ## Installation
 Clone the repository from Github and then install the dependencies with uv: